w3c/wai-curricula/content/how-to-use-these-curricula.md

 ### Roles Metrics

-A series of course examples with the recommended primary and secondary modules based on the roles these courses address.
+A list of course examples with the recommended modules for the roles these courses address.
+It provides two levels of coverage: introductory and detailed.

 <table>
 <caption>Roles Metrics</caption>
 <thead>
 <tr>
 <th>Course name</th>
-<th>Primary Modules</th>
+<th>Detailed</th>
-<th>Secondary Modules</th>
+<th>Introductory</th>
 </tr>
 </thead>
 <tbody>